zhourongleiden/DACG/README.md

 # DACG
 This is the implementation of our paper entitled: "Dynamic attention-based CVAE-GAN for pedestrian trajectory prediction" <br>
 ![image text](https://github.com/zhourongleiden/DACG/blob/main/Framework.png)  <br>
-FIgure: Overview of the proposed DACG model.
+Figure: Overview of the proposed DACG model.
 Herein, the whole model consists of a generator and a discriminator.
 The generator is made up of five modules, namely Feature Encoder, Social Aggregator, Mode Estimator, Goal Estimator, and Trajectory Decoder.
 Red lines indicate the processes that appear in the training phase only.
 ## Contents